 Bile duct cancer is rare and very serious.
 That's why it should be treated by a team of experts.
-The specialists at the Center for Advanced Digestive Care (CADC) of NewYork-Presbyterian/Weill Cornell Medical Center have extensive experience treating bile duct cancer, including the use of advanced endoscopic approaches to relieve obstructed ducts and improve patients' quality of life.
-Patients may also have access to clinical trials of new treatments to relieve symptoms and try to improve the survival rate for bile duct cancer.
+The specialists at the Center for Advanced Digestive Care (CADC) of NewYork-Presbyterian/Weill Cornell Medical Center have extensive experience treating bile duct cancer, including the use of surgical, radiologic and advanced endoscopic approaches to relieve obstructed ducts and improve patients' quality of life.
+Patients may also have access to clinical trials of new molecular and targeted treatments as well as new surgical and endoscopic procedures to relieve symptoms and try to improve the survival rate for bile duct cancer.

 Symptoms of Bile Duct Cancer

 - Upper abdominal pain radiating into the back